-If a child discloses that he or she has been abused or neglected, the member ofstaff or volunteer should:

-- listen to what is being said without displaying shock or disbelief, allowing the child to talk freely and at their own pace; - take what the child says seriously; - listen and only ask questions when it is necessary to obtain clarification; - ask only open questions such as How did that happen?
+- 5.8.1.
+If a child discloses that he or she has been abused or neglected, the member of staff or volunteer should: - 5.8.1.1.
+Listen to what is being said without displaying shock or disbelief, allowing the child to talk freely and at their own pace. - 5.8.1.2.
+Take what the child says seriously. - 5.8.1.3.
+Listen and only ask questions when it is necessary to obtain clarification. - 5.8.1.4.
+Ask only open questions such as How did that happen?
 What was happening at the time?
-Anything else you want to tell me? - not ask leading questions which may be considered as suggesting what might have happened, or who has perpetrated the abuse, as this can laterbe interpreted as putting ideas into the child's mind; - reassure the child, but do not make promises, particularly about maintaining confidentiality - it might be necessary to refer to other agencies.
-It is better to say that you might have to tell someone who willensure the correct action is taken; - reassure the child that they were right to tell someone; - remain objective and not prejudge an alleged perpetrator; - make a written record as soon as possible, using the child's language whenrelaying what they said (do not include the personal opinion of thenote taker); - pass the information to the DSL without delay;
+Anything else you want to tell me? - 5.8.1.5.
+Not ask leading questions which may be considered as suggesting what might have happened, or who has perpetrated the abuse, as this can later be interpreted as putting ideas into the child's mind.

+- 5.8.1.6.
+Reassure the child, but do not make promises, particularly about maintaining confidentiality it might be necessary to refer to other agencies.
+It is better to say that you might have to tell someone who will ensure the correct action is taken. - 5.8.1.7.
+Reassure the child that they were right to tell someone. - 5.8.1.8.
+Remain objective and not prejudge an alleged perpetrator. - 5.8.1.9.
+Make a written record as soon as possible, using the child's language when relaying what they said (do not include the personal opinion of the note taker). - 5.8.1.10.
+Pass the information to the DSL without delay.

-5.4 Confidentiality and Communicating with Parents
+5.9.
+Confidentiality and communication with parents

-All staff in schools within the Avanti Schools Trust have a responsibility to sharerelevant information in response to child protection concerns or Children in Need with other specified professionals, particularly investigative agencies i.e. Children's Social Care and the Police.
+- 5.9.1.
+All staff in schools within the Avanti Schools Trust have a responsibility to share relevant information in response to child protection concerns or Children in Need with other specified professionals, particularly investigative agencies i.e. Children's Social Care and the Police. - 5.9.2.
 If a child confides in you and requests that the information is kept secret, it is important to tell the child in a sensitive manner and appropriate to their development that you cannot promise complete confidentiality.
-Explain what you will do next and that information will only be shared with those who need to know in order to help.

-Staff/volunteers who receive sensitive information about children and their families should therefore only share information with appropriate professionals.

-Parents should be made aware of our Child Protection and Safeguarding Policy and Procedure and its availability on both the Avanti Schools Trust website as well as on each individual school's website.
+Explain what you will do next and that information will only be shared with those who need to know in order to help. - 5.9.3.
+Staff/volunteers who receive sensitive information about children and their families should therefore only share information with appropriate professionals. - 5.9.4.
+Parents should be made aware of our Child Protection and Safeguarding Policy and Procedure and its availability on both the Avanti Schools Trust website as well as on each individual school's website. - 5.9.5.
 Parents should be informed prior to referrals being made to other agencies, unless to do so might place the child at further risk or cause evidence to be removed or destroyed.
-The DSL will ensure that our school's information sharing arrangements comply with government guidance (see section 6 Information Sharing).

-Any written communications containing sensitive information must only be sent to other professionals on a need to know basis, using secure mail processes e.g. secure email.
+The DSL will ensure that our school's information sharing arrangements comply with government guidance (see section 6 Information Sharing). - 5.9.6.
+Any written communications containing sensitive information must only be sent to other professionals on a need to know basis, using secure mail processes e.g.secure email.

-5.5 Record Keeping
+5.10.
+Record Keeping